Real and unreal stories of Austin and Texas singers, songwriters, and musicians (and some other stuff, too)

 Where the dusty road, that Sonobeat helped pave, leads...

-Cosmic Cowboys and New Hicks examines the figures and attitudes that helped create the scene that spawned the outlaw country movement and "breaks down five aspects of what became known as Progressive Country: the Pastoral imagery, cultural conflict, live recordings, the revival of Western Swing, and Music festivals." – Music Tomes, August 29, 2012
+Cosmic Cowboys and New Hicks examines the figures and attitudes that spawned the outlaw country movement and "breaks down five aspects of what became known as Progressive Country: the Pastoral imagery, cultural conflict, live recordings, the revival of Western Swing, and Music festivals." – Music Tomes, August 29, 2012

 "Stimeling has done an outstanding job of exploring the social, cultural, and political implications of this important yet often misunderstood musical phenomenon.
 This book is essential reading for anyone interested in the rich, complex, and colorful history of American music." – Dr. Gary Hartman, Director, Center for Texas Music History, Texas State University-San Marcos